monsonite/MINT-Documentation/Chapter4_9_draft.md

 SWAP is used to access the 2nd stack member, use it, and then still have the first member remaining on the stack.
 We will look at SWAP again in Chapter 6 when we look at memory and variables.

-In this short chapter we have looked at the stack operations, DUP, DROP, OVER and Swap
+In this short chapter we have looked at the stack operations, DUP, DROP, OVER and SWAP.

 Exercises:

 Put the following numbers on the stack and try out the four basic stack manipulation operations.
-Use Control P to view the stack before and after the stack operation.
+Use the Control P key `Ctrl P` to view the stack before and after the stack operation.

 ```
 1234 5678 9999 1000 <ENTER>
 ```

-DUP
+Now we press `"` for DUP

 ```
 > " <ENTER>
 ```

 ```
+Ctrl P
 > => 00001 01234 05678 09999 01000 01000
 ```
 The last item has been DUPLICATED

 Now use `'` for DROP followed by ENTER.
-Then use Control P to examine the stack
+Then use `Ctrl P` to examine the stack
 ```
 > ' <ENTER>
+Ctrl P
 > => 00001 01234 05678 09999 01000
 ```